gevorgyana/lab3/README.md

 4. Docs were built using this guide https://stackoverflow.com/questions/59903051/sphinxs-autodocs-automodule-having-apparently-no-effect
 Sphinx automatically reads the docs
 It needs rst files as well as conf.py to be updated and maintained.

+5. For demonstration, play with Pycharm database viewing tools (download plugin).